|

 "Heaven on Earth"

-in 16th Century Toledo Spain, this theme was heightened
+theme as developed in 16th Century Toledo Spain, this theme was heightened

 and further developed in the Baroque and Rococo traditions.